 Certification requirements for fire investigators vary by state, but many states do require certification that covers the National Fire Protection Association (NFPA) standards.
 More details about potential certifications are available at the end of this article.

-According to the BLS, most fire inspectors and investigators have high school diplomas and previous experience working in fire or police departments in addition to pursuing one of many available certifications and training programs.
+According to the BLS, most fire inspectors and investigators have high school diplomas and previous experience working in fire or police departments and pursuing one of many available certifications and training programs.
 Here is one possible path to becoming an arson investigator:

-There are a number of certifications available for arson and fire investigators.
+There are several certifications available for arson and fire investigators.
 Although certifications are not legally required to work in the field, some departments may prefer or even require them for employment or advancement.

 The National Association of Fire Investigators (NAFI) offers three certifications:

-These programs are accredited by the National Certifying Board of the NAFI.
+The National Certifying Board of the NAFI accredits these programs.
 Each of the certifications generally requires a review of candidates’ credentials, completion of an application, passing an exam, maintenance of NAFI membership, and recertification every five years.
 Since the CFII and CVFI certifications involve more advanced training, in addition to the requirements above, applicants will have to complete a training course.
 Interested applicants can consult the NAFI site for specific requirements.

-Another entity that offers training programs is the U.S. Fire Administration.
-There are several free and paid programs available including witness interviewing techniques, code administration fundamentals, and fire protection.
+Another entity that offers training programs is the U.S. Fire Administration, which has several free and paid programs available.

 The National Fire Protection Association offers various training programs and certifications for arson investigators.
 These include: